hpi-sam/ASE-GenAI/Hendrik-Konstantin-Nina/Project2/reflections.md

 5. **debugging the integration between the classifier and the LLM**
    - debugging the interaction between the us, the developer, and the LLM is rather easy, because it is interactive and our prompt to consolidate the answers is considerably simple
    - the only data the LLM relies on can easily be prepared by the developer
-   - debugging how an LLM derives it's answer is intransparent, as the LLM can be seen as a black box
+   - debugging how an LLM derives it's answer is transparent, as the LLM can be seen as a black box
-   - debugging the classifier is more transparent and can easily visualized, e.g. by plotting feature importances
+   - debugging the classifier is more transparent and can easily visualized, e.g. by plotting feature importance
    - data preparation takes the most resources and is harder to debug than the code necessary to simply create the LLM input data